Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, and no supporting paperwork whatsoever.

 They didn't look on it as anything extraordinary.

-Now he's nobody special.
+Now, he's nobody special.

-He didn't sit around in Connecticut saying, Oh, oh, you know, I can maybe move up there and open a mill if they had a high-speed rail link for me to put my whi mill wheels on.
+He didn't sit around in Connecticut saying, oh, you know, I can maybe move up there and open a mill if they had a high-speed rail link for me to put my mill wheels on.

-Uh an American has a problem and he does it himself.
+An American has a problem and he does it himself.

-So the whole Sputnik this is what's crazy about Obama's speech.
+So the whole Sputnik, this is what's crazy about Obama's speech.

 He thinks he sounds modern when he's talking about a Sputnik moment.